w3f/Grants-Program/applications/Claps.md

 Claps defines itself as a "gamified health tracking app" that uses gaming elements to motivate users to track their health and make healthy lifestyle choices.
 By integrating with artificial intelligence (AI) into a gamified health tracking app to provide a more personalized and interactive user experience.

-AI algorithms are used to analyze users' health data and provide personalized recommendations for activities or behaviors that could help them achieve their health goals.
-The app AI can provide users with the option to request a consultation with a health practitioner if they are experiencing specific symptoms or are in need of support.
+The Claps AI is designed to support health practitioners in tracking patients' data on a daily basis.
+The AI algorithms analyze patients' health information and provide insights and recommendations to assist health practitioners in delivering personalized care to their patients.
+This can improve patient outcomes and help practitioners provide the most effective and efficient care.

 Claps is designed to be engaging and enjoyable to use, and could provide users with feedback and support to help them achieve their health goals.
 It could be a useful tool for promoting health and well-being, and could be particularly appealing to users who enjoy gaming and are looking for a more interactive and engaging way to track their health.